arklumpus/VectSharp/Readme.md

 It includes an abstract layer on top of which output layers can be written.
 Currently, there are four available output layers: **VectSharp.PDF** produces PDF documents, **VectSharp.Canvas** produces an `Avalonia.Controls.Canvas` object ([https://avaloniaui.net/docs/controls/canvas](https://avaloniaui.net/docs/controls/canvas)) containing the rendered graphics objects, **VectSharp.Raster** produces raster images in PNG format, and **VectSharp.SVG** produces vector graphics in SVG format.

+[**VectSharp.ThreeD**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.ThreeD) adds support for 3D vector and raster graphics.

 VectSharp is written using .NET Core, and is available for Mac, Windows and Linux.
 It is released under a GPLv3 license.
 It includes 14 standard fonts, also released under a GPL license.

 Since version 2.0.0, VectSharp.Raster is released under an AGPLv3 license.

-**VectSharp.MuPDFUtils**, also released under an AGPLv3 license, contains some utility functions that use [MuPDFCore]() to make it possible to include in VectSharp graphics images in various formats.
+**VectSharp.MuPDFUtils**, also released under an AGPLv3 license, contains some utility functions that use [MuPDFCore](https://github.com/arklumpus/MuPDFCore) to make it possible to include in VectSharp graphics images in various formats.

 ## Installing VectSharp
 To include VectSharp in your project, you will need one of the output layer NuGet packages: [VectSharp.PDF](https://www.nuget.org/packages/VectSharp.PDF/), [VectSharp.Canvas](https://www.nuget.org/packages/VectSharp.Canvas/), [VectSharp.Raster](https://www.nuget.org/packages/VectSharp.Raster/), or [VectSharp.SVG](https://www.nuget.org/packages/VectSharp.SVG/).
+You will need [VectSharp.ThreeD](https://www.nuget.org/packages/VectSharp.ThreeD/) to work with 3D graphics.
 You may want the [VectSharp.MuPDFUtils](https://www.nuget.org/packages/VectSharp.MuPDFUtils/) package if you wish to manipulate raster images.

 ## Usage
 You can find the full documentation for the VectSharp library at the [documentation website](https://arklumpus.github.io/VectSharp).
 A [PDF reference manual](https://arklumpus.github.io/VectSharp/VectSharp.pdf) is also available.